What you need to know about NHI, FUE, Long Haired FUE, Neograft and The ARTAS® Robotic System

 - The team working with the surgeon on the grafts is as important as the FUE instruments as they must be experienced in the process of handling the graft to be sure that they are kept healthy once they have been removed from the donor area

-- Ask how many years the medical group has been doing FUE.
-The New Hair Institute (NHI) has been doing FUE since 1996, some 6 years before we published the first article on FUE in 2002, and we published it in a prestigious peer reviewed medical journal and presented it at the largest medical hair transplant meeting in the world.
+- Rassman published the first article on FUE in 2002, and we published it in a prestigious peer reviewed medical journal and presented it at the largest medical hair transplant meeting in the world at the same time.

 - Ask about the doctors results from FUE.
-We have performed FUE on hundreds of patients with successful outcomes.
+We have performed FUE on thousands of patients with successful outcomes and would be happy to introduce you to some of them at one of our monthly Open House Events.

 The Robotic Artas® System For FUE

-The New Hair Institute has the Artas® Hair Restoration Robot for Automated Follicular Unit Extraction (FUE).
-In addition to the traditional Follicular Unit Transplantation with strip harvesting, our Follicular Unit Extraction Surgeries (FUE) will include: (1) The Artas® Hair Restoration Robot, (2) the Manual FUE performed by Dr. Pak (we joke by calling him the Pak Robot using techniques we have perfected since 1996), and (3) the Long Hair FUE (LH-FUE), done with our own specialized instruments (we have generally limited LH-FUE to about 400 grafts and now offer lunch-time FUE where between 200-400 FUE grafts can be done in 3 hours over your lunch period without shaving your head).
+Our Follicular Unit Extraction Surgeries (FUE) offerings include: (1) The Artas® Hair Restoration Robot, (2) the Manual FUE, and (3) the Long Hair FUE (LH-FUE), done with our own specialized instruments (we have generally limited LH-FUE to about 500 grafts at a time and (4) our offer lunch-time FUE where between 200-400 FUE grafts can be done in 3 hours over your lunch period without shaving your head).

 A little bit of FUE technology history.

-Before he became a doctor, Dr. Pak was an engineer who help me evolve FUE instrumentation in 1996.
-Shortly after that, he and I invented the concept of a robot (2003) which would use a special optical sighting system to align the hairs exiting the scalp for an automated and efficient Follicular Unit Extraction System.
-At the time we came up with this technology, I was using Follicular Unit Extraction (FUE) for a few years commercially.
-With his help, I submitted the patents for two appropriate technologies, one would address the siting system U.S. Patent # 6,572,625 critical for aligning the extraction instrument with a hair graft so as not to damage it during the coring process, and the second would facilitate stabilization of the scalp with a tension apparatus Patent #US 10/235,563 to facilitate quality graft extraction.
-Both of these inventions are now used in Restoration Robotics’ Artas® System.
+Before he became a doctor, Dr. Pak was an engineer who help me evolve FUE instrumentation in 1995.
+Shortly after that, Drs.
+Rassman and Pak invented the concept of a robot (1998) and we actually built a crude version of a robot at that time.
+We used a special optical sighting system to align the hairs exiting the scalp for an automated and efficient Follicular Unit Extraction System.
+At the time we came up with this technology, Dr. Rassman was using Follicular Unit Extraction (FUE) with manual instruments of his own design for a few years on select patients.
+Drs.
+Rassman and Pak submitted patents for two appropriate technologies, one would address the siting system U.S. Patent # 6,572,625 critical for aligning the extraction instrument with a hair graft so as not to damage it during the coring process, and the second would facilitate stabilization of the scalp with a tension apparatus Patent #US 10/235,563 to facilitate quality graft extraction (see diagram below).
+Both of these inventions are now used in the Robotic Artas® System.
 We also submitted patents for some future steps in automation which included graft implantation techniques (US Patent #5,817,120) which had cartridge storage for holding a large number of grafts and used in a graft placement apparatus which we built and tried to commercialize without success.
-Although Restoration Robotics’ Artas® robot only performs FUE today, the company will eventually incorporate the full hair transplantation process into the robot.
-The additional steps needed will: (a) move the grafts from the scalp into a storage mechanism while out of the body and (b) provide graft placement which will most likely use some form of our patented technology.
-This makes the Artas®, a very appealing technology for our practice both now and in the future.
-Below are figures taken from the two patents incorporated into today’s Artas® Robot.
+The following is a diagram used to secure our Robotic FUE patents.

 Figure taken from U.S. Patent # 6,572,625